 “In the case of a crisis, experience takes charge.
 Experience turns chaos into routine, replaces problems with solutions, and means optimal efficiency, optimal attentiveness, with optimal results”.

 Restoring Your Water Affected Carpet, Rugs and Precious Belongings

 ‘Effect of Water’

-Our qualified technicians carry out an initial ‘safety and risk check’ to ensure the site is safe for restoration to commence.
+Our qualified technicians carry out an initial ‘safety and risk check’ to ensure the site is safe for you and our technicians for restoration to commence.

-By using moisture sensors and thermal imagery, we will determine the scope of the water damage, and use this information to decide on the most effective form of drying, salvage and restoration.
+By using moisture sensors and thermal imagery, we’ll determine the scope of the water damage.
+This information is used as an aid to help us to decide on the most effective form of drying, salvage and restoration processes.

 Before we arrive, we’ll ask you, that for your safety, please Turn Off all electrical appliances – TV’s, computers, stereo equipment, electric blankets etc. and remove the plugs from the wall socket.